APS Upgrade and SEES APS beamlines in 2025

 - Technical Commissioning during which beamline components are tested and aligned with X-rays.
 Only beamline staff may participate.

 - Scientific Commissioning during which early experiments designed to test, debug, and characterize the beamline systems are carried out.
-This phase may include experiments with external users.
+This phase may include experiments with external users (and includes acceptance of some GU proposals).

 You can track the progress of all APS beamlines through these phases here.
 The current commissioning status of SEES beamlines at the APS is as follows: